 Manually from LV details by entering value in Detail KZ field.

-Right clicking on a base positon in tabular view, in this case tool will check for the existing detail KZ positions and allocate maximum value to newly created position.
+Right clicking on a base position in tabular view, in this case tool will check for the existing detail KZ positions and allocate maximum value to newly created position.

 Through accessories feature which is there on article meta data.